Frequently Asked Questions

 Students are required to interact with their advisor each term for permission to enroll in courses.
 Students actively engaged with their advisor in a timely fashion increase the likelihood of receiving preferred course sections.

 From the time you start your coursework at Towson University, you have 10 years to complete the degree.
-Prior to beginning the option, you will work closely with an advisor to determine a plan of study based on your personal needs, course offerings, and desired time to graduation.
+Prior to beginning the program, you will work closely with an advisor to determine a plan of study based on your personal needs, course offerings, and desired time to graduation.
 Part-time, year-round enrollment is typically recommended if you are a working nurse.